 Depending on your specific condition, other treatments may be more appropriate.
 Learn more about your best Keratoconus treatment options here.

-If you suspect that you have Keratoconus, Dr. Barry Leonard can help.
-He specializes in diagnosing and treating Keratoconus and has helped thousands of people with the condition since the 1980’s, when he was diagnosed with the disease in Optometry school.
+If you suspect that you have Keratoconus, the California Keratoconus Center, headed by Keratoconus Expert Dr. Barry Leonard can help.
+The Center specializes in diagnosing and treating Keratoconus and has helped thousands of people with the condition since the 1980’s, when Dr. Leonard himself was diagnosed with the disease in Optometry school.
 Want to schedule an appointment?
-Please call our office at 818-891-6711 or book your appointment online today.
+Please call the Center at 818-891-6711 or book your appointment online today.